Oil Spill Segmentation using Deep Encoder-Decoder models

-A 5-fold cross-validation was performed to find the deviation of the performance of the models on different random validation splits. \autoref{tab:validation_set_results} shows the performance metrics of the various models for a 5-fold validation on the randomized validation sets.
-For all the models, there is a significant deviation of m-IoU (greater than $1\%$) across a 5-fold validation.
-This is as expected since the dataset is highly imbalanced and was split randomly into training and validation sets.
-Furthermore, some splits would have higher m-IoU than others, depending on the division of the samples and their distribution of semantic classes.
-So, the m-IoU of the validation set clearly depends on the split in cross-validation experiments.
+A 5-fold cross-validation was performed to find the deviation of the performance of the models on different random validation splits.
+Table \ref{tab:validation_set_results} shows the performance metrics of the various models for a 5-fold validation on the randomized validation sets.
+For all the models, there is a significant deviation of m-IoU (greater than $1\%$) across the 5-fold validation.
+This is expected since the dataset was highly imbalanced and was split randomly into training and validation sets.
+Some splits would have higher m-IoU than others, depending on the division of the samples and their distribution of semantic classes.
+Hence, the m-IoU of the validation set depends on the split in cross-validation experiments.

-\autoref{tab:test_set_results} shows the performance metrics of the best-performing model for each of the models on the test set with $102$ images.
+Table \ref{tab:test_set_results} shows the performance metrics of the best-performing model for each of the models on the test set with $110$ images.
 The best m-IoU on the test set was $64.868\%$ for the model with the ResNet-50 encoder and DeepLabV3+ decoder.
-This model's performance is slightly lower than the best-performing model from the research by Mario Krestenitis et al., which scored m-IoU of $65.06\%$ on the test set \citep{OilSpillDataset}. \autoref{tab:batch_size} also shows the number of parameters in various models.
+This model's performance is slightly lower than the best-performing model from the previous research by Mario Krestenitis et al., which scored m-IoU of $65.06\%$ on the test set \cite{OilSpillDataset}.
+Table \ref{tab:batch_size} also shows the number of parameters in various models.
 If the model with EfficientNetV2M encoder and DeepLabV3 decoder with 54.11 million parameters and the model with ResNet-50 encoder and DeepLabV3+ decoder with just 25.07 million parameters are considered, their performances are $55.504\%$ and $64.868\%$ respectively.
-So, this shows that increasing the number of parameters in a model would not necessarily improve the model's performance for every task.
+This shows that increasing the number of parameters in a model would not necessarily improve the model's performance for every task.